 The evidence is unclear.
 On the one hand, she apparently stayed voluntarily with him in the sanctuary for some time following the marriage, refusing relatives’ attempts to persuade her to leave.
 And she became pregnant.

 On the other hand, when informed that continuing to acknowledge the marriage meant losing her estates and offices to her rival Babington, she had the marriage annulled.
-Babington sued her, forcing her to argue the whole episode had been against her will, as any consent on her part meant her property was forfeit according to an abduction statute.
+Babington sued her, forcing her to argue that the whole episode with Worth had been against her will, as any consent on her part before, during, or after the abduction meant her property was forfeit according to an abduction statute.

 The main focus of concern in the statute (6 Ric 2 stat 1 c6) was property; if the woman agreed to marry the abductor, she lost her property.
 This was meant to discourage abductors, who were thought to be stealing inheritances as much as women by abducting propertied women.

-Though early 20th century historians who wrote on this case assumed Venour was actually coerced by Worth the whole time, or had come to love her abductor afterwards, recent scholarship by Caroline Dunn and others on abduction in England supports the interpretation that Elizabeth was complicit all along.
+Though early 20th century historians who wrote on this case assumed Venour was actually coerced by Worth the whole time, or had come to “love” her abductor only afterwards, recent scholarship by Caroline Dunn and others on abduction in England supports the interpretation that Elizabeth was complicit all along.